-The total of the previous table reflects the net difference between the deferred outflows of resources and deferred inflows of resources as of December 31, 2019, excluding the employer specific deferred outflows of resources of \$376,744, contributions after the measurement date of \$144,733, and deferred inflows of resources of \$821,350 related to the changes in proportion.
-These amounts will be recognized (amortized) by the Authority over the average remaining service lives of all plan members, which is 8.14 years and 8.05 years for the 2019 and 2018 amounts, respectively.
+The previous amounts do not include employer specific deferred outflows of resources and deferred inflow of resources related to the changes in proportion.
+These amounts should be recognized (amortized) by each employer over the average remaining service lives of all plan members, which is 7.87, 8.05, 8.14 and 8.04 years for the 2020, 2019, 2018 and 2017 amounts, respectively.